Tickets can only be booked via a Member’s Office. Members of the public cannot book tickets themselves.

-- If you’ve still been unable to get tickets for PMQs than its worth ringing in the morning and checking if they’ve had any handed back.
-In theory you have to queue from 11am when unclaimed tickets are released (get there early) but if you ring enough and are nice enough you can sometimes get them earlier in the day.
+If you’ve still been unable to get tickets for PMQs then it’s worth ringing in the morning and checking if they’ve had any handed back.
+In theory you have to queue from 11am when unclaimed tickets are released (get there early) but if you ring up and are nice enough you can sometimes get them earlier in the day.
 (If your MP is particularly keen to get tickets then they can also queue and will get priority over staff.)

-- If it’s a school visit and you’ve run out of options, you can ring the Education Unit on 0207 219 4496 and they sometimes have tickets reserved for schoolchildren.
+If it’s a school visit and you’ve run out of options, you can ring the Education Unit on 0207 219 4496 or email firstname.lastname@example.org – they sometimes have tickets reserved for schoolchildren.

-- In addition, wives,husbands and families of MPs can often use Speaker’s Allocation of tickets.
+In addition, close family members of MPs can often use Speaker’s Allocation of tickets.
 You’ll need to ring the Speaker’s Office on 020 7219 5300 to see if they are willing to do this and if they have any space.
-It is only allowed for close family of Members.

 Once you’ve managed to get tickets you can either pick them up from the AOO closer to the time, or give your constituents directions to do so themselves when they arrive.
 Either way, you will need to ask the visitors to come to the Cromwell Green Visitors Entrance around 45 minutes before the Question Time begins, in order to allow for them to pass through the security checks.
 They can then wait in Central Lobby and watch the Speaker’s Procession, when the Speaker and the mace – the symbol of the Queen in Parliament – make their way into the Chamber and which is pretty exciting for the first time.